juev/awesome-stars/README.md

 - [ArchGPT/insomnium](https://github.com/ArchGPT/insomnium) – Insomnium is a fast local API testing tool that is privacy-focused and 100% local.
 For testing GraphQL, REST, WebSockets and gRPC.
 This is a fork of Kong/insomnia
 - [FilipePS/Traduzir-paginas-web](https://github.com/FilipePS/Traduzir-paginas-web) – Translate your page in real time using Google or Yandex
-- [MHSanaei/3x-ui](https://github.com/MHSanaei/3x-ui) – Xray panel supporting multi-protocol multi-user expire day & traffic & ip limit (Vmess & Vless & Trojan &  ShadowSocks)
+- [MHSanaei/3x-ui](https://github.com/MHSanaei/3x-ui) – Xray panel supporting multi-protocol multi-user expire day & traffic & ip limit (Vmess & Vless & Trojan &  ShadowSocks & Wireguard)
 - [MaggieAppleton/digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) – Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs
 - [SadeghHayeri/GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) – GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
 - [academicpages/academicpages.github.io](https://github.com/academicpages/academicpages.github.io) – Github Pages template for academic personal websites, forked from mmistakes/minimal-mistakes